New Music, New Politics

 RNCM lecturer Dr Adam Swayne brings social and political issues to the concert stage.

 His recent CD for the Coviello Contemporary label (Speak to me): New music, New politics was described by Andrew McGregor on BBC Radio 3’s Record Review as ‘a cleverly designed, exuberantly performed and arresting exercise in putting the politics back into the piano recital’ and was also reviewed by Robert Hugill (five stars).
+BBC Music Magazine named the CD as their Instrumental Choice in April 2019, and it was the only album to be nominated in two categories at the 2019 Opus Klassik awards in Germany.

 At the heart of the CD are Frederic Rzewski’s Four North American Ballads (Swayne gave performances of his legendary The People United Will Never Be Defeated in 2014).